dotnetweekly/dnw-gatsby/src/newsletters/2016/49/heres-1-4-billion-records-from-have-i-been-pwned-for-you-to-analyse.md

 ---
 _id: 5a88e1acbd6dca0d5f0d2116
-title: 'Here"s 1.4 billion records from Have I been pwned for you to analyse'
+title: "Here's 1.4 billion records from Have I been pwned for you to analyse"
 url: 'https://www.troyhunt.com/heres-1-4-billion-records-from-have-i-been-pwned-for-you-to-analyse/'
 category: 5a88e1acbd6dca0d5f0d2116
 slug: 'heres-1-4-billion-records-from-have-i-been-pwned-for-you-to-analyse'